fpserg/RealMe/docs/PRODUCT/MORNING_SERPENT_BUNDLE.md

 ## Purpose

-The Morning Serpent Bundle defines everything required to initialize a new operational day within the Realm.
+The Morning Serpent Bundle defines the complete runtime environment required to initialize a new operational day.

-It specifies:

-- how Morning Serpent behaves;
-- which constitutional principles govern it;
-- which Realm Role performs it;
-- how the Chronicle is written.

-The Bundle exists to make Morning Serpent deterministic and independent of conversational memory.
+It does not redefine the behavior of Morning Serpent.

+Instead, it specifies which repository documents, operational artifacts and constitutional principles must be loaded before execution.

+The Bundle serves as the canonical entry point for the morning workflow.

 ---

-# Required Inputs

-## Repository Documents
+# Required Repository Documents

-Load before execution:
+Load the following repository documents:

 - Morning Serpent Protocol
 - Realm Roles
 - Conversation Principle: Honesty Over Engagement
 - Chronicle Style Guide

-## Operational Artifacts

-Load before execution:

-- Latest Operational Record (OR)
-- Latest WBTD

-## Optional

-- Morning Living Inputs supplied together with the invocation.
+These documents define how Morning Serpent behaves.

 ---

+# Required Operational Artifacts

+Load the latest:

+- Operational Record (OR)
+- WBTD

+These artifacts define the operational state from which the new day begins.

+---

-# Execution
+# Optional Inputs

-After all required documents and operational artifacts are available:

-1. Activate Steward.
-2. Execute Morning Serpent Protocol.
-3. Generate the Chronicle according to the Chronicle Style Guide.
-4. Initialize CURRENT_WBT.
-5. Process any supplied Living Inputs.
-6. Return control to Steward for the operational day.
+Morning Living Inputs supplied together with the invocation.

+These are processed only after CURRENT_WBT has been initialized.

 ---